PHILIPPINES COUNTRY GUIDE

 Cebu is another city worth considering for investment.
 It is easier to navigate, is more accessible, and has more of the amenities foreigners want.

-Prices are more reasonable in Cebu and investors will likely have higher returns over the long term, but you will need a lot of patience and due diligence as there are not a lot of choices since many condos are just beginning to be built.
+Prices are more reasonable in Cebu and investors will likely have higher returns over the long term.
+You’ll need a lot of patience and due diligence as condos in Cebu are just beginning to be built.

 Davao